StarpTech/go-web/README.md

 ## Bootstrap infrastructure and run application

-This project requires docker and docker compose to run the required service.
+This project requires docker and docker compose to run the required services.

 1. To run the services: